 The evening event kicked off with a poignant talk from Kate McCann, mother of missing Madeleine, and Ross Miller, of the Missing People charity, who were there to talk about #FindEveryChild, and to thank IPG members for all their incredible fundraising efforts this year, which included select members taking part in a pursuit to ‘Orbit the Moon’, completing the 54-mile London to Brighton bike ride, as well as displaying collection tins in their stores and showrooms all year round.
 There was also a silent auction on the night, which helped to raise a further £4,702 for the charity.

 The conference was followed by drinks and a gala dinner held at the Leicester Marriot Hotel, where keynote speaker and mind reader, David Meade, compèred the evening and conducted the Member Award Ceremony, which celebrated some of the IPG’s deserving members.

 Nike Lovell, Marketing Manager at The IPG, added: “This year’s conference was a fantastic event, and I’m thrilled that our members, suppliers and The IPG team were able to come together to exchange ideas, discuss emerging challenges, develop relationships and explore all the opportunities available to them through The IPG.

-We are shaping the future for independents, and to have everything we’ve worked together with our members on this year, such as the launch of our three flagship stores, culminate in this fantastic event, is the pinnacle of a great year.
+We are shaping the future for independents, and having everything we’ve worked together with our members on this year, such as the launch of our three flagship stores, culminating in this fantastic event, is the pinnacle of a great year.
 I’d especially like to thank our three keynote speakers, Lee Wilcox, Linda Barker and Kate McCann, who captivated our members with their talks, and helped made sure the day was a complete success.”